AhmedMahmoudAbdelfatah/3D-Timer/README.md

 # 3D-Timer

 Welcome to the 3D-Timer project!
 This project is a web-based timer built using HTML, CSS, and JavaScript, with a primary focus on creating an engaging user experience through CSS and JavaScript animations.
-The goal of this project is to enhance your skills in working with animations, JavaScript, and CSS.
+The goal of this project is to enhance my skills in working with animations, JavaScript, and CSS.

 ## Features